 Total= 150,000 dollars

-Moreover, you need miscellaneous recurrent expenses like toilet paper, contrast media, intravenous supplies, and more.
+Moreover, it would help if you had miscellaneous recurrent expenses like toilet paper, contrast media, intravenous supplies, and more.
 Let’s figure on another 35,000.

 Sum Total For Recurrent Costs= 1,199,000 dollars/year

-Let’s Add It All Up- Don’t Shoot The Messenger!
+Let’s Add It All Up For The Imaging Center- Don’t Shoot The Messenger!

 So, there we have it.
-I have created an approximation of a majority of the expenses that you might have if you were to start your imaging center.
-Of course, if you decide to plop the imaging center in the middle of Manhattan or San Francisco, my estimated costs would be a lot lower than the real total costs.
+I have created an approximation of most of the expenses that you might have if you were to start your imaging center.
+Of course, if you decide to plop the imaging center in the middle of Manhattan or San Francisco, my estimated costs would be a lot smaller than the real total costs.
 (You know what they say- location, location, location!)
 Alternatively, if you stationed the imaging center in the middle of nowhere or an undesirable area, the costs would likely be less.
-However, for a typical place in the United States, this may be somewhat closer to the actual expenses.
+However, this may be somewhat closer to the actual expenses for an average place in the United States.
 So, drum roll, please… Here is the final summary total of our costs-

 Building- 82,000 dollars per year